stevenwtolbert/WatchExchangeNotificationSystem/README.md

 This is a Python 3.8 based lambda function for querying /r/WatchExchange via the Reddit API.
 If a keyword is found in the submission title and it has not been seen before a text message notification will be sent.

+The lambda function is defaulted to the following keywords: keywords = ['rolex', 'omega', 'patek', 'audemars', 'lange', 'vacheron']

+Keywords and target subreddit can be changed to fit use case.

 ## Installation
 Full lambda deployment package is shown as well as the zip file "watch_exchange_deployment.zip".
 The zip file can directly be imported into the lambda function and run.